pietervdvn/latlon2country/README.md

 A 'leaf'-tile is a tile with which the actual country can be determined without downloading more tiles.

-If the result is uniform accross the tile (most commonly: the tile is completely within a single country), then the tile will consist of `["country_code"]`
+If the result is uniform across the tile (most commonly: the tile is completely within a single country), then the tile will consist of `["country_code"]`

-If a border goes trhough the tile, the tile will contain the actual geometries and the leaftile is a standard geojson file.
+If a border goes through the tile, the tile will contain the actual geometries and the leaftile is a standard geojson file.

 The client library will enumerate _all_ the polygons and determine in which polygons the requested points lie.
 Multiple